 Types of Treatment Offered at Valley Behavioral Health System

 Medication management: Medications are the cornerstone of treatment for schizophrenia.
 The most commonly prescribed medications for this disorder are antipsychotics, which are thought to control some of the presenting symptoms.
-At all times during the course of treatment, medication is closely monitored and will be altered if needed.
+At all times during the course of rehab, medication is closely monitored and will be altered if needed.

 Individual therapy: Individual therapy sessions are held in a confidential setting where you will be able to discuss with your therapist ways in which to cope with stress and how to identify early warning signs of relapse.
 These sessions are held once per week, but additional sessions can always be added if you need or request them.